blockforgewp/blockforge-wp/README.md

 ## Current status

-BlockForge WP is currently in Early Access.
+BlockForge WP is currently in Early Access and pre-launch.

 The current release is: